Make your own food growdome from the plans in this book.

 I made one top triangle as a detachable window from a broken umbrella.
 This helped with the top glazing and is essential for airflow.
 I also made a detachable window on one side for wheelbarrow access.
 All the overlaps were then sealed using a waterproof tape made for polytunnels.
 I made a door by taking out a cross strut and putting in bent hazel sticks which pushed the space open so as not to weaken the structure.
 This has a porch from which I hang netting to keep out the ever-present blackbirds who are always welcome in my garden because of their beautiful songs.

-‘The DIY Growdome‘ is available in both digital and paperback versions on the links below.
-It contains detailed information on how to make all three domes and a special tribute to Buckminster Fuller, a genius of the 20th Century.
+‘The DIY Growdome‘ paperback is available on the link below.
+It contains detailed information on how to make all three domes, with straw models for each and a special tribute to Buckminster Fuller, a genius of the 20th Century.